Places in Luxembourg

 Alcohol laws

-The minimum legal drinking age is 16, but being drunk and disorderly in public is a criminal offence that can result in arrest for a night and a heavy fine.
+The minimum legal drinking age is 16.
+Being drunk and disorderly in public is a criminal offence that can result in arrest for a night and a heavy fine.

 Transport risks